 Soil settlements

-Potential soil settlements and soil densification should be evaluated under free-field conditions according to prEN 1998-5:2022, 9.4.2.1.4, along the entire pipeline.
+Potential soil settlements and soil densification should be evaluated under free-field conditions according to EN 1998-5:—4, 9.4.2.1.4, along the entire pipeline.

 The settlements estimated in (1) should be considered in the structural analysis of the pipeline as differential displacements.